richardcavell/6809-strlen/Readme.txt

 Another version of the routine is included, called "no_error_strlen.s".
 This routine is smaller in code size.
 It assembles to 15 bytes of object code and will complete faster in most cases.
-It does not detect the "no end" condition and will simply wrap from 0xFFFF to 0x0000 while searching for the end of the string.
+It does not detect the "no end" condition and will simply wrap from $FFFF to $0000 while searching for the end of the string.

 You should only use no_error_strlen.s if you want extra performance or